vratkalkar/vratkalkar.github.io/blog/t1-git-blog.md

    GitHub provides a central location to store and share code as opposed to just having it locally on your computer.
 This proves to be invaluable when working on collaborative projects requiring frequent and/or many contributors.
 It also provides an easy to navigate user interface for all project repositories and individual files.

    Lastly, your pushed changes to specific files are also highlighted for better reference and you can access up-to-date project files on any machine as long as you have access to your GitHub account.

+  This is a very quick overview, and if you search for more info on these topics, trust me you'll find hours worth of reading material!

+  Until next time....